ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinServerOptions.md

 ### .deviceName = value

 A string, default <strong>empty</strong>.
 If empty, this argument is ignored.
 If non-empty, the server will attempt to match the fragment of the name in the argument against the names of the available devices and choose the first matching device name it encounters, or exit if no match can be made.
-On startup, the synth logs at the Informational level all the Vulkan-supported devices available on the computer it is running on, so this can be consulted as a source to pick names from.
+The synth logs on startup at the Informational level all the Vulkan-supported devices available on the computer it is running on, so the log can be consulted as a source to pick names from.
 For example this code boots the server with the right log level to see the supported devices: